kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 4. **Add** the configuration.
 5. Wait for the addon to have the `READY` status.
-6. Go to **Service Management** > **Catalog** in the left navigation panel.
+6. In the left navigation panel, go to **Service Management** > **Catalog**.
 7. Switch to the **Add-Ons** tab and select **[Preview] SAP Commerce Cloud - Mock** as the application to provision.

- > **TIP:** You can also use the search box in the upper right corner of the Console UI to find Commerce mock.
+ > **TIP:** You can also use the search bar in the upper right corner of the Console UI to find Commerce mock.

 8. Click **Add once** to deploy the application in the `orders-service` Namespace.
 Leave the `default` plan.
 Change the name to `commerce-mock`.
 9. Select **Create** to confirm the changes.

 You will be redirected to the **Catalog Management** > **Instances** > **commerce-mock** view.
 Wait for it to have the `RUNNING` status.

-When Commerce mock is provisioned, an API Rule for it is automatically created.
+When Commerce mock is provisioned, a corresponding API Rule is automatically created.
 When you go to the **API Rules** view in the `orders-service` Namespace and select `commerce-mock`, you will see the direct link to it under **Host**.

 </details>
 </div>

 ### Create the Application and retrieve a token

-After provisioning Commerce mock, connect it to Kyma to expose its APIs and events on the cluster.
+After provisioning Commerce mock, connect it to Kyma to expose its APIs and events to the cluster.

-First, you must create an Application CR and then retrieve the token required to connect Commerce mock to the created Application CR.
+First, you must create an Application CR.
+Then, retrieve the token required to connect Commerce mock to the created Application CR.

 Follow these steps: